NHSDigital/electronic-prescription-service-account-resources/README.md

 This is the repo containing infrastructure code that defines resources that are to be used in AWS accounts associated with the EPS project.

-It is called by an Apigee proxy that is defined at https://github.com/NHSDigital/electronic-prescription-service-account-resources

 - `.devcontainer` Contains a dockerfile and vscode devcontainer definition
 - `.github` Contains github workflows that are used for building and deploying from pull requests and releases
 - `.vscode` Contains vscode workspace file